 Tuition fee: £2,200 (year 1) & £2,000 (year 2).

 This course is delivered at Fulwood Campus on a part-time basis over two years (starting in August and completing in July).
-Students will be required to attend four sessions at the University of Central Lancashire (UCLan) construction labs, which is mandatory for the Properties of Materials module.
+You will be required to attend four mandatory sessions at the University of Central Lancashire (UCLan) construction labs for the Properties of Materials module.

 Additional costs: The provision of your own laptop/computer including personal protective equipment (essential, approx. £30-£40) and stationary.